joshuamchavez2/Errors-in-Zestimates/README.md

     - What will I use my target for?
     - What are my deliverables?

-> - Acquire the data from codeup database
-    - Grab first iteration of features
-        - use only square feet of the home
-        - number of bedrooms
-        - number of bathrooms
-        - taxvaluedollarcnt
-    - Grab second iteration of features
-        - select all features

 > - Setup
     - Create a repo
     - Create a README.md